MicrosoftDocs/VBA-Docs/api/Excel.Application.OnUndo.md

 # Application.OnUndo Method (Excel)

-Sets the text of the  **Undo** command and the name of the procedure that?s run if you choose the **Undo** command after running the procedure that sets this property.
+Sets the text of the  **Undo** command and the name of the procedure that's run if you choose the **Undo** command after running the procedure that sets this property.

 ## Syntax